nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The duration of each appointment is fixed at 30 minutes.
 * No appointment should clash with any other appointments.
 * The student that the appointment is for must exist in the records.
+* [for v1.4 and earlier only] Any appointment is unique to a student.
+This is to say that no students should have more than one appointment at any point of time.

 -----------------------------------------------------------------------------------------------------------------
 ## Command Summary